 Three Tracks - One Program

-The program is offered in three tracks: BSN-LINC National Track via the Internet for nurses residing outside the state of Wisconsin); BSN@Home Track (formerly known as the Collaborative Nursing Program also offered via the Internet for nurses residing in the state of Wisconsin); and Campus Track (face-to-face on campus).
+The program is offered in three tracks: BSN-LINC National Track via the internet for nurses residing outside the state of Wisconsin; BSN@Home Track (formerly known as the Collaborative Nursing Program) also offered via the Internet for nurses residing in the state of Wisconsin; and Campus Track (face-to-face on campus).
 The program requirements, outcomes, and curriculum are the same for all three tracks, even though courses are delivered through different modalities.

 The BSN-LINC Track is designed for RNs who reside outside the state of Wisconsin.
 Students must have a current RN license from any state in the U.S. for eligibility.
 Practicum is arranged in the student’s home state.
 All courses are available via the Internet.
 For more information please visit BSN-LINC Track.

-The Internet-based BSN@Home Track for RNs who are Wisconsin residents, is available through the combined resources of the Nursing programs at the UW campuses in Green Bay, Eau Claire, Madison, Milwaukee, and Oshkosh.
+The Internet-based BSN@Home Track for RNs who are Wisconsin residents, is available through the combined resources of the Nursing programs at the UW campuses in Green Bay, Eau Claire, Madison, Milwaukee, Oshkosh, and Stevens Point.
 The BSN is awarded by the home institution, in this case UW-Green Bay.
 All general education and support courses are offered via the Internet through UW-Green Bay Adult Degree and the UW-Colleges on-line.
 BSN@Home Track students are welcome to take courses on campus.
 For more information please visit BSN@Home Track.

 General education and support courses can be completed for all three tracks either on-campus; through UW-Green Bay Adult Degree (on-line or independent study/Saturday schedule); through UW-Colleges (on-line or on campus); or through UW Independent Learning correspondence courses.